The Restaurant Dieter saw a lot of contemptible food at the National Restaurant Association’s recent annual show at Chicago’s McCormick Place.

 But no exhibitor earned this dieter’s contempt like J&J Snack Foods Corp. of Pennsauken, N.J did.
 Its large booth offered super-pretzel poppers filled with cheddar or cream cheese; funnel cakes; churros; burritos; cookies; fried pies and pizza sticks.
 Nutritionally bankrupt pretzels are its specialty.

-|More healthy food from J&J
+More healthy food from J&J

 Incredibly disgusting was a 24-ounce pretzel served with some kind of liquid cheese.

-, a giant American flag waves emblazoned with the words, “stand strong,” and then a quote from President Gerald Shreiber that says, “Hardly a day goes by that I don’t look at this banner of freedom that flies outside our plants and feel both fortunate and proud to be a part of the American dream.”
+On the company’s website, a giant American flag waves emblazoned with the words, “stand strong,” and then a quote from President Gerald Shreiber that says, “Hardly a day goes by that I don’t look at this banner of freedom that flies outside our plants and feel both fortunate and proud to be a part of the American dream.”

 Is he kidding?
 This is a nightmare.
 It’s disgusting that this company waves the flag of freedom while undermining its citizens so thoroughly.
 Ain’t America grand?